 Electronic Distribution: The City of Laguna Woods provides notification of agenda posting and availability via email.
-To register to receive email notifications, please email cityhall@cityoflagunawoods.org or contact the City Clerk's Office at (949) 639-0500/TTY (949) 639-0535.
+To sign up for email notifications, please visit www.cityoflagunawoods.org/email-notifications, email cityhall@cityoflagunawoods.org, or contact the City Clerk's Office at (949) 639-0500/TTY (949) 639-0535.
 Please note that the City is not responsible for, and makes no guaranties or warranties related to, the transmission or receipt of email notifications.